Ochomogo War: Battle of Ochomogo

 Ramírez sent an ultimatum to the Imperialists on 4 April 1823.
 The two armies met in the morning of the 5 April at Ochomogo.
 The Ochomogo Pass is a valley near Cartago that leads through the mountains between San José and Cartago, connecting the Pacific and Atlantic watersheds of the Central Valley.
 The militia of Cartago under Sergeant Major Salvador de Oreamuno took a stand in the plain.
 Joaquín de Oreamuno y Muñoz de la Trinidad remained at home in Cartago for the first few hours.
 The Republicans were under overall command of Ramírez, and the future head of state António Pinto Soares commanded their artillery.

 There was an attempt to negotiate, but that quickly broke down and both sides began firing their muskets from the cover of the large volcanic rocks that litter the area.
-The combat was prolonged, and the Cartago forces made several musket and infantry charges, but the artillery of Pinto Soares checked them and some of the Cartago officers began to defect, including their commander Salvador de Oreamuno.
+The combat was prolonged, and the Cartago forces made several musket and infantry charges, but Pinto Soares' artillery checked them and some of the Cartago officers began to defect, including their commander Salvador de Oreamuno.
 Sergeant Félix Oreamuno y Jiménez took command and asked for a ceasefire, but Ramírez insisted on unconditional surrender and continued to fight until the forces of Cartago were completely defeated.

 He then entered Cartago and disarmed the inhabitants.

 About twenty people died in the one-day battle.